aidensands/BAMmart/README.md

 # BAMmart
-A command line utility for parsing bam files and using transcript or gene ids to query for biomart attributes.
+A command line utility for parsing bam files and using transcript ids to query for biomart attributes.
 Currently a work in progress.

 ## Using BAMmart:
 Given a directory containing one or multiple bam files BAMmart can be used currently to fetch information from Ensembl Biomart.